victorakpokiro/Invoicing-and-Payment-Application/README.md

 **Install libraries with "pip install"**

-The Email sending section of both the Receipt and Invoice is such that after mail has being sent, the sender gets an email when the sent mail has being read(read-receipt email).
+The Email sending section of both the Receipt and Invoice is such that after mail has being sent, the sender gets a read receipt email when the message is being read

 *The Main Service is live but it requires code clean-up some UI works to full completion*